The Temperature Your Boiler Should Be Set At To Save Energy

 The optimum room temperature is around 18 to 21°C. This temperature range is the most comfortable and healthy for day-to-day living.
 Here are some tips on how to set the timer on your boiler if you need some advice.

-So there you go: turning down the temperature on your boiler a few degrees will save you a pretty penny, and the environment.
+So there you go: turning down the temperature on your boiler a few degrees will save you a pretty penny on your energy bills, and help the environment through reduced carbon emissions.
 And you’ll also reduce the risk of scalding from your bathroom or kitchen taps.
 This makes this tip a triple win!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.